jiikko/rds_concerto/README.md

 ## Warnging

 This tool is not provied data mask feature.
 You will need to mask in other ways.
+I think good way is to do clone from masked db. the masked db do to restore from backup each day.

 ## Development